Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Abstract

 \section{Abstract}

 While it is important to make implantable brain-machine interfaces (iBMI) wireless to increase patient comfort and safety, the trend of increased channel count in recent neural probes poses a challenge due to the concomitant increase in the data rate.
 Extracting information from raw data at the source by using edge computing is a promising solution to this problem, with integrated intention decoders providing the best compression ratio.
-In this work, we compare different neural networks (NN) for motor decoding in terms of accuracy and implementation cost.
-We further show that combining traditional signal processing techniques with machine learning ones deliver surprisingly good performance even with simple NNs.
-Adding a block Bidirectional Bessel filter provided maximum gains of $\approx 0.05$, $0.04$ and $0.03$ in $R^2$ for ANN\_3d, SNN\_3D and ANN models, while the gains were lower ($\approx 0.02$ or less) for LSTM and SNN\_streaming models.
-Increasing training data helped improve the $R^2$ of all models by $0.03-0.04$ indicating they have more capacity for future improvement.
-In general, LSTM and SNN\_streaming models occupy the high and low ends of the pareto curves (for accuracy vs. memory/operations) respectively while SNN\_3D and ANN\_3D occupy intermediate positions.
+Recent benchmarking efforts have shown recurrent neural networks to be the best solution.
+Spiking Neural Networks (SNN) emerge as a promising solution for resource efficient neural decoding while Long Short Term Memory (LSTM) networks achieve the best accuracy.
+In this work, we show that combining traditional signal processing techniques, namely signal filtering, with SNNs improve their decoding performance significantly for regression tasks, closing the gap with LSTMs, at little added cost.
+Results with different filters are shown with Bessel filters providing best performance.
+Two block-bidirectional Bessel filters have been used--one for low latency and another for high accuracy.
+Adding the high accuracy variant of the Bessel filters to the output of ANN, SNN and variants provided statistically significant benefits with maximum gains of $\approx 5\%$ and $8\%$ in $R^2$ for two SNN topologies (SNN\_Streaming and SNN\_3D).
 Our work presents state of the art results for this dataset and paves the way for decoder-integrated-implants of the future.

 \begin{flushleft} { \textbf{List of Abbreviations- }

 } \end{flushleft}